kl82slo/kl82slo.github.io/_posts/2022-03-19-0010 Disribution Services  Bursting email.md

 ## Intro
 If we want to use table as source for emails and filters

-TODO

 ## Source
-For this exaple I will be using the folowing report
+For this exaple I will be using the folowing report   <br />
 ![BASIC_DATA_01](/img/20220319_0010/0_Drzave.png)

-And for easier understanding of the folowing here are the sources for it
+And for easier understanding of the folowing here are the sources for it   <br />
 ![BASIC_DATA_01](/img/20220319_0010/1_F_Countires.png)

 ![BASIC_DATA_01](/img/20220319_0010/2_D_Countries.png)